EUDAT-B2STAGE/B2STAGE-GridFTP/README.md

    - DEST_LIB_DIR -->  `/preferred_path/iRODS_DSI`
    - DEST_BIN_DIR --> `/preferred_path/iRODS_DSI`
    - DEST_ETC_DIR -->  `/preferred_path/iRODS_DSI`
-   - RESOURCE_MAP_PATH --> (optional) path to the folder containing the "irodsResourceMap.conf" file (see step 4 of section "Configure and run")
    - IRODS_40_COMPAT --> (optional) Use iRODS 4.0.x compatible library
    file locations.
 (Use for iRODS 4.0.x only, not needed for iRODS 4.1.+).